 While artificial inflation of followers for a less popular (but legitimate) NFT collection might encourage buyers to invest in a low-yield NFT asset, promoting NFT collections that are actually scams might lead users into fraudulent transactions and give away their sensitive information.
-To identify such fraudulent collections for evaluating \textbf{RQ1}, we first manually investigate each unique NFT collection account, focusing heavily on those which had become inactive i.e were removed or had been suspended through the course of our analysis using the Twitter API.
+To identify such fraudulent collections for evaluating \textbf{RQ1}, we first manually investigate each unique NFT collection account, focusing heavily on those which had become inactive, i.e., were removed or had been suspended through the course of our analysis using the Twitter API.
 Prior literature has established that Twitter accounts are usually removed by individuals to conceal malicious activity~\cite{volkova2016account}.
 If such malicious activity, however, is caught beforehand, Twitter suspends the account~\cite{twitter_suspended_accounts}.
-We look for two characteristics for labelling an NFT collection as fraudulent: i) Accounts which imitated a popular NFT collection and shared a fake NFT minting phishing link with the sole goal of stealing their cryptocurrency wallet credentials, and ii) Accounts which had completed their minting period, but had removed or abandoned their website and/or NFT marketplace page, indicating a \textit{rugpull}. \shirin{explain how you identified these two types of scams.}\sayak{Added}
+We look for two characteristics for labeling an NFT collection as fraudulent: i) Accounts that imitate a popular NFT collection and share a fake NFT minting phishing link with the sole goal of stealing their cryptocurrency wallet credentials, and ii) Accounts that had completed their minting period, but had removed or abandoned their website and/or NFT marketplace page, indicating a \textit{rugpull}.

-\subsubsection{Tracking engagement:}
+\subsection{Tracking Engagement}